 5. Nourish yourself with healthy fresh whole foods

-It is common for us to crave “comfort foods” when we are stressed or anxious but eating the wrong foods like refined sugars, carbs, gluten and processed foods can intensify symptoms of anxiety.
+It is quite common for us to crave “comfort foods” when we are stressed or anxious but eating the wrong foods like refined sugars, carbs, gluten and processed foods can intensify symptoms of anxiety.
 It goes without saying that these foods are also bad for our long-term health.
 Eating a healthy and balanced diet free of toxins can improve gut flora and help increase serotonin levels.
 Did you know that 90% of serotonin which is a feel-good hormone for our brain is produced in the gut?
 Keeping our gut healthy is therefore vital to feeling good.
-Foods such as dark green vegetables, bananas, blue berries, fermented foods, turmeric and high-quality omega 3 fats are known to calm our nervous system and help reduce anxiety.
+Foods such as dark green vegetables, bananas, blueberries, fermented foods, turmeric and high-quality omega 3 fats are known to calm our nervous system and help reduce anxiety.

 *Always opt for organic and free range wherever possible.

 There is ample research to support that magnesium is crucial for optimum health and that it is needed for every cell function from the gut to the brain.
 Magnesium is also a powerful relaxation mineral.
 It can relax our nervous system allowing us to feel calm.
 It also relaxes our muscles and aids better sleep.
 The best way to maintain healthy levels of magnesium in the body is to eat magnesium-rich foods.
 Foods that I like to regularly include in my diet are leafy greens, broccoli, winter squash, avocados, beans, quinoa, oats, seeds and nuts.
 You can also opt to take a high-quality magnesium supplement.
 Taking a hot bath with Epsom salts (magnesium sulfate) is also a great way to absorb and get the magnesium your body needs.